rwth-i6/returnn/docs/getting_started/tech_overview.rst

   This also means that Theano and TensorFlow don't support the same layers and even parameters can be different.
 - Some utilities :mod:`returnn.theano.util` and :mod:`returnn.tf.util`,
-  which contains the :class:`returnn.tf.util.data.Data` class.
+  which contains the :class:`returnn.tensor.Tensor` class.
 - Multi-GPU logic.
   :mod:`returnn.theano.device`, :mod:`returnn.theano.engine_task` for Theano,
   :mod:`returnn.tf.distributed`, :mod:`returnn.tf.horovod` for TensorFlow.